 - A verification that substantiates that a person is who the person says he or she is.
 For purposes of this policy, people are considered authenticated members of the University community if they have an Internet ID, and that they are able to prove that they know the password associated with that Internet ID listing.

-- Cookies are data that a web site transfers to an individual's browser where they are stored and later returned to the site upon request.
+- Data that a web site transfers to an individual's browser where they are stored and later returned to the site upon request.
 They allow sites to identify users within and across visits, to track usage patterns, and to more easily compile data on transactional information for individuals visiting web sites.